Sleepwalking: what are the risks?

 Facebook Twitter Mail Imprimer

-But be careful!
-There are different forms of sleepwalking, and certain cases are far from amusing.
-In fact, this sleep disorder can have serious consequences not only for the sleepwalker but for those around him or her as well.
-If, for example, the sleepwalking events are frequent and last more than 10 minutes, and this sleepwalker finds him or herself in a dangerous situation, there is a risk of something bad happening.
-The most frequent example is that of the adult sleepwalker who takes the wheel of a car, however there are also examples of sleepwalkers who exhibit violent or clumsy behavior.
+But beware!
+There are different forms of sleepwalking, and some are far from amusing.
+Indeed, this sleep disorder can have serious consequences for both the sleepwalker and those around them.
+Sleepwalking is considered risky if episodes of sleepwalking are frequent, last more than 10 minutes, and lead the individual into dangerous situations.
+The most common example is that of a sleepwalking adult who gets behind the wheel of their car, but clumsy and violent behavior can also be observed.

 Antoine PANAITE